saworbit/SPACE/docs/architecture.md

 ```

 **Zero-copy optimisation (Phase 3.1++)**
-The real pipeline mirrors this pseudocode while using `Cow<[u8]>` buffers end-to-end.
-Compression can hand back a borrowed slice when it deems the input "already optimal",
+The production pipeline keeps segment data in borrow-friendly containers.
+Compression returns `Cow<[u8]>`, letting the sync write path hash and encrypt
+borrowed slices without cloning.
+When the async `pipeline_async` feature is
+enabled, prepared segments are wrapped in reference-counted `Bytes`, so worker
-and the write path hashes/encrypts that borrowed data directly.
-Only segments that go
+tasks and the commit coordinator share the same backing allocation.
+Only segments
-through LZ4/Zstd or encryption allocate fresh `Vec<u8>`, cutting per-segment copies
+that actually compress or encrypt materialise new storage, reducing per-segment
-and reducing large transfer latency by ~10-20% in internal benchmarks.
+copies and cutting large transfer latency by ~10–20% in internal benchmarks.

 #### 5.1.1 Async coordination (`pipeline_async`)